This section explores some security considerations when running IPFS Cluster.

 0.0.0.0) is re-used to provide the libp2p API endpoint.
 As explained, this endpoint is protected by the cluster secret.

 Both endpoints support Basic Authentication but are unauthenticated by default.

 Access to these endpoints allow to fully control IPFS Cluster, so they should be adecuately protected when they are opened up to other than

 localhost.
 The secure channel provided by the configurable SSL or libp2p endpoint, along with Basic Authentication, allow to safely use these endpoints for remote administration.

 IPFS Cluster peers communicate with the IPFS daemon (usually running on localhost) via plain, unauthenticated HTTP, using the IPFS HTTP API (by default on

 IPFS Cluster peers also provide an unauthenticated HTTP IPFS Proxy endpoint, controlled by the

 ipfshttp.proxy_listen_multiaddress option which defaults to

-Access to any of these endpoints imply control of the IPFS daemon and of IPFS Cluster to a certain extent.
+Access to any of these two endpoints imply control of the IPFS daemon and of IPFS Cluster to a certain extent.
 Thus they run on

 localhost by default.